bengtmartensson/IrpTransmogrifier/README.md

             Set modulation frequency.
           -h, -?, --help
             Print help for this command.
+          -l, --ignoreleadinggarbage
+            Accept decodes starting with undecodable pairs.
+            Default: false
           -i, --input
             File/URL from which to take inputs, one per line.
           -k, --keep-defaulted
             In output, do not remove parameters that are equal to their defaults.
             Default: false
           -n, --namedinput
             File/URL from which to take inputs, one line name, data one line.